HackerN64/F3DEX3/docs/Documentation/Design Tradeoffs.md

 than for textured tris, by skipping a chunk of computation for the texture coefficients if they were disabled.
 In F3DEX3, no computation is skipped when textures are disabled.
 However, almost all materials use textures, and F3DEX3 is a little faster at drawing textured tris than F3DEX2.
-Plus, DRAM access time RSP -> FIFO and FIFO -> RDP is still saved from not sending the coefficients, and RDP time savings from avoiding loading a texture are unaffected of course.
+Plus, F3DEX3 still does not send the texture cofficients if they are disabled, saving DRAM access time for RSP -> FIFO and FIFO -> RDP.
+RDP time savings from avoiding loading a texture are unaffected of course.

 ## Obscure semantic differences from F3DEX2 that should never matter in practice

-- `SPLoadUcode*` corrupts the current M inverse transpose matrix state.
-If using `G_NORMALS_MODE_FAST`, this doesn't matter.
-If using `G_NORMALS_MODE_AUTO`, you must send the M matrix to the RSP again after returning to F3DEX3 from the other microcode (which would normally be done anyway when starting to draw the next object).
-If using `G_NORMALS_MODE_MANUAL`, you must send the updated M inverse transpose matrix to the RSP after returning to F3DEX3 from the other microcode (which would normally be done anyway when starting to draw the next object).
 - Changing fog settings--i.e. enabling or disabling `G_FOG` in the geometry mode or executing `SPFogFactor` or `SPFogPosition`--between loading verts and drawing tris with those verts will lead to incorrect fog values for those